Wondering if fleas fly or jump?

 Once a group of fleas is "born" by emerging from the cocoon, they immediately begin their adult journey of jumping to available hosts and feeding for the first time.

-So Flea's Can't Fly, But Can Fleas Swim?
+Can Fleas Swim?

 In short, no, fleas also don't have the ability to swim.